markdom/specification/1.0/markdom.md

 This event represents the begin of a [*Markdom document*].

 This is the first method that must be called.
-Calling this method must be must be followed by a call to `onBlocksBegin`.
+Calling this method must be followed by a call to `onBlocksBegin`.
 A corresponding call to `onDocumentEnd` must eventually occur.

 ###### `onDocumentEnd` {#api-handler-handler-ondocumentend}